Discovering Hope: How Physiotherapy Can Help Treat Fibromyalgia

 Self-Care Strategies in Conjunction with Physiotherapy

 In managing fibromyalgia, self-care strategies play a crucial role alongside physiotherapy.
-By integrating home exercise programs, nutrition and lifestyle recommendations, and stress management techniques, we can enhance the effectiveness of our physiotherapy sessions.
+By integrating home exercise programs, and activity recommendations, we can enhance the effectiveness of our physiotherapy sessions.

 Importance of Home Exercise Programs